hashicorp/nomad/website/source/docs/service-discovery/index.html.md

 - The service discovery feature in Nomad depends on operators making sure that the Nomad client can reach the Consul agent.

-- Nomad assumes that it controls the life cycle of all the externally discoverable services running on a host.

 - Tasks running inside Nomad also need to reach out to the Consul agent if they want to use any of the Consul APIs.
 Ex: A task running inside a docker container in the bridge mode won't be able to talk to a Consul Agent running